Keene, Kansas

 Keene is an unincorporated community in Wabaunsee County, Kansas, United States.

 History

 A post office was opened in Keene in 1877, and remained in operation until it was discontinued in 1901.

-Keene Cemetery is located about one and a half miles to the east on Highway K-4.
+Keene Cemetery is located about one and one-half miles to the east, on Highway K-4.

 Education

 The community is served by Mission Valley USD 330 public school district.